-His bestseller The Future of the Mind details the stunning breakthroughs being made in neuroscience, which are finally beginning to unravel the mysteries of the most complex object in the known universe, the human brain.
+His #1 best seller The Future of the Mind details the stunning breakthroughs being made in neuroscience, which are finally beginning to unravel the mysteries of the most complex object in the known universe, the human brain.
 Recent scientific advances in brain-machine interface have made possible a form of telepathy, telekinesis, recording and uploading memories, and even photographing thoughts.

-He has also appeared on the David Letterman Show, the Colbert Report, the Conan O’Brien show, HBO’s Bill Maher Show, and has appeared on numerous science specials, including PBS’s Steven Hawking’s Universe, Science Odyssey, and Einstein Revealed, the BBC’s Future Fantastic, Parallel Universes, Copenhagen, Channel 4’s The Big G: the story of gravity, the Discovery Channel, the Learning Channel’s Exodus Earth, A and E, the History Channel’s Universe series and biography of Einstein, and many science documentaries.
+He has also appeared on the David Letterman Show, the Colbert Report, The Late Show with Stephen Colbert, the Conan O’Brian show, HBO’s Bill Maher Show, and has appeared on numerous science specials, including PBS’s Steven Hawking’s Universe, Science Odyssey, and Einstein Revealed, the BBC’s Future Fantastic, Parallel Universes, Copenhagen, Channel 4’s The Big G: the story of gravity, the Discovery Channel, the Learning Channel’s Exodus Earth, A and E, the History Channel’s Universe series and biography of Einstein, and many science documentaries.

 He has also appeared in a number of major science specials.
-In 2006, he hosted a four-part series for BBC-TV and BBC World on the nature of time, called Time.
+In 2006, he hosted a four part, four part series for BBC-TV and BBC World on the nature of time, called Time.
 In winter of 2007, he hosted a 3 part, 3 hour Discovery–TV series about the next 50 years, called 2057.
-He has also hosted a new 3 part, 3-hour documentary, for BBC-TV about the future of science, called Visions of the Future.
+He has also hosted a new 3 part, 3 hour documentary, for BBC-TV about the future of science, called Visions of the Future.
 It aired in the UK in the fall of 2007, and received glowing reviews from the London newspapers, including the Times, Daily Telegraph, and Guardian.
 It also received some of the highest ratings for BBC4.

 In Jan.
 2009, he signed a contract with the Science Channel to host a 12 part science series based on his best-seller, Physics of the Impossible.
-The series aired on Dec.
+The series aired in Dec.
 1, 2009.
-In the agreement, the Science Channel also asked Dr Kaku to be the public face of the Science Channel.
+In the agreement, the Science Channel also asked Dr. Kaku to be the public face of the Science Channel.
 He also appears regularly of Fox News.